Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The unexamined life may not be worth living, but the life too closely examined may not be lived at all. - **Mark Twain**
 - "What happens after you die?"
 "Lot's of things happen after you die - they just don't involve you"
 - Don't cry because it's over, smile because it happened. - **Ludwig Jacobowski**
-- We all have two lives, the second one starts when you realise you only have one. - **Confucius**
+- We all have two lives, the second one starts when you realize you only have one. - **Confucius**
 - Life is not always a matter of holding good cards, but sometimes, playing a poor hand well.
 - There's no point in living if you can't, at least occasionally, live.
 - Life - the way it really is - is a battle not between good and bad, but between bad and worse.